A Bijective Image Retargeting Algorithm Based on Conformal Energy: Background

-Since the geometric distortion in $\Omega$ is inevitable, we want to make the distortion distribution over $\Omega$ as even as possible.
-Therefore, we introduce conformal energy to our model to achieve this goal.
+Since the geometric distortion in $\Omega$ is invertible, we want to make the distortion distribution over $\Omega$ as even as possible.
+Therefore, we introduce the conformal energy to our model to achieve this goal.